I collect as I walk.

 I look as a way of listening.

-Objects enter my work through travel, chance encounters, and sustained attention to place.
-Some are ancient — an Iron Age chariot linchpin, Neolithic axe heads, worked flint shaped by hands thousands of years ago.
+Objects enter my work through movement, through travel, chance encounters, and sustained attention to place.
+Some are ancient: an Iron Age chariot linchpin, Neolithic axe heads, worked flint shaped by hands thousands of years ago.
 Others are ordinary and contemporary: a squashed beer tin, worn and discarded.
 Chronology collapses.
-All objects are equal once they are found.
+What draws me is not age, but presence.

-What matters is provenience.
-Where something comes from.
-Where it was found.
+What matters is where something comes from and where it was found.
 The ground it rested in, the hand that shaped it, the moment it was lost or left behind.
 Removed from context, an object is silent.
-Held within its story, it becomes evidence.
+Handled, it speaks.
+Touch collapses time.

 My photographic practice operates in the same way.
-Photography is often understood as documentation — a record of the present — yet every photograph is already history the moment it is made.
-The camera does not simply observe; it fixes a moment, turning the everyday into an artefact.
-What is overlooked now will be examined later.
+Photography is often understood as documentation, a record of the present, yet every photograph is already history the moment it is made.
+The camera does not simply observe; it fixes an act of attention, turning the everyday into an artefact.
+What is overlooked now will be returned to later.

 Collecting and photographing are parallel acts.
-Both are ways of slowing time.
+Both are driven by desire and a pull toward what might otherwise remain unseen.
+Both slow time.
 Both resist erasure.
-The objects I gather and the images I make form an archive in motion — fragments of human presence layered across centuries.
-Prehistoric tools sit alongside contemporary debris, not in hierarchy but in dialogue.
+The objects I gather and the images I make form an archive in motion: fragments of human presence layered across centuries.
+Prehistoric tools sit alongside contemporary debris, not in hierarchy but in continuity.

 This work is not about nostalgia.
-It is about attention.
-About recognising that even the smallest object, in the right place and at the right moment, can carry time within it.
+It is about attention and connection.
+About recognising that even the smallest object, encountered and held, can carry time within it and remind us that we are already part of someone else’s past.

 John Byford is represented by: